5 Reasons to Work With an Attorney in Your Divorce

 - Years of Experience at Your Service.
 A family law attorney will have knowledge that you can’t obtain on your own.
 Having seen other, similar situations arise in other cases, an attorney will be able to recognize points of compromise, red flags and other critical issues that present in the course of a divorce.
 The experience of a good attorney means that you don’t have to reinvent the wheel in a process that will already be a challenge.
 This experience comes at a price, but the alternative is trying to go it alone – or worse, go up against the attorney hired by your spouse.

 - Getting it Right From the Start.
 Even before the divorce process begins there are steps that can be taken to minimize the cost in time, money, and emotional and mental energy.
 Consulting with a family law attorney early can help identify how you can proceed to protect yourself, your children and your assets.
-For example, there are some assets that are not part of the martial estate.
+For example, there are some assets that are not part of the marital estate.
 A family law attorney will help you find ways to keep a bright line around those assets so that they don’t get swept into the assets being divided in the divorce.

 - It’s Not Just What They Know; It’s Who.
 Attorneys work with a trusted network of other advisors, and these referrals can be invaluable if they are leveraged in time.
 Financial issues like tax, insurance and asset valuation often require experts, and your attorney will know these experts and have the experience with them to make a knowledgeable, appropriate referral.
 Attorneys also know therapists or other mental health professionals who can be invaluable to you and your children in processing the divorce.
 There are other specialized professionals, such as custody evaluators, parenting coordinators, and mediators that family law attorneys know and can recommend to help bridge impasses.